-SCOR's Life division is also exposed to risks related to policyholder behavior, such as lapsation and anti-selection at policy issue.
+SCOR's Life division is also exposed to risks related to policyholder behavior, such as lapsation and adverse-selection.

 Lapses refer to either non-payment of premiums by the policyholder, or to policies which are terminated by the policyholder before the maturity date of the policy.
 Depending on product design, higher or lower policyholder lapses than assumed in the pricing or reserving may reduce the Life division's expected future income.